tinyledmatrix/192LED/README.md

 ![image](https://cdn.hackaday.io/images/6536411461501878543.png "rendering created with Sketchup and eagleUP")

 ####License
-First  will only publish Gerber files to reproduce the PCB by yourself.
+First  I will only publish Gerber files to reproduce the PCB by yourself.
 These Gerber files are under a CC BY-NC-SA 4.0 license.
 See also the license information in the different sub directories.
+I did not started to write any firmware for the Microcontroller yet.
+As soon as it is showable I will also publish the firmware.